 - How much experience does the surgeon have repairing tricuspid valves?

-- Will I need valve-repair surgery again in the future?
+- Will I need tricuspid valve repair or replacement again in the future?

 - I have other health conditions.
 How can I best manage these conditions together?